Gene set enrichment analysis: Background

 After the completion of the Human Genome Project, the problem of how to interpret and analyze it remained.
 In order to seek out genes associated with diseases, DNA microarrays were used to measure the amount of gene expression in different cells.
-Microarrays on thousands of different genes were carried out, and comparisons the results of two different cell categories, e.g. normal cells versus cancerous cells.
+Microarrays on thousands of different genes were carried out, and comparisons of the results of two different cell categories, e.g. normal cells versus cancerous cells.
 However, this method of comparison is not sensitive enough to detect the subtle differences between the expression of individual genes, because diseases typically involve entire groups of genes.
 Multiple genes are linked to a single biological pathway, and so it is the additive change in expression within gene sets that leads to the difference in phenotypic expression.
-Gene Set Enrichment Analysis was developed to focus on the changes of expression in groups of a priori defined gene sets.
+As stated in the original paper, "Gene Set Enrichment Analysis [was] designed to detect modest but coordinate changes in the expression of groups of functionally related genes".
 By doing so, this method resolves the problem of the undetectable, small changes in the expression of single genes.